 The DVD commentary reveals a few more cool tidbits.
 Apparently when Kevin McCarthy was rehearsing for his cameo a naked homeless man (not unusual in San Francisco) was standing nearby.
 The homeless guy recognized McCarthy from the original version and said, "Weren't you in the first one?"
 When McCarthy said he was, the homeless man said, "That was the better one."
 There's also one more cameo.
 Don Siegel, director of the original, plays a cab driver that picks up Mathew and Elizabeth, and then radios in that he has two, "type H".

-No offense to the naked homeless guy, but I wouldn't call this movie better than the original (he didn't.
-He said the first one was better than this - feo).
+No offense to the naked homeless guy, but I wouldn't call this movie better than the original*.
 It is very good, though, which is why I give it four shriek girls.

 All fiction stories belong to their individual authors.